LatticeMage/LatticeMage.github.io/Knowledge/Applied Sciences/Technology/HowToUseChatGPT/README.md

-## ?杗I?蕃霅舀炎??
+## ?�AI?�翻譯檢??
 I will be keeping translations.
-If two setense are same meaning, just reply "?詨?隤?". there is an only special case, that is ,  two setense are not same meaning. if this happen give me right translate from ch to en.
+If two setense are same meaning, just reply "?��?語�?". there is an only special case, that is ,  two setense are not same meaning. if this happen give me right translate from ch to en.
 Until I say "stop compare", otherwise, do not say something more if same.

-## 銝?憿???
+## 下�?�??��?
 based on all we talked, what is a good term to describe these.

 we can spilt feilds such as math, myth, history,